 The products are smartly designed to redefine the way people work, thus making them more productive and keeping them safe at work

-The brains behind Inventu Research are exceptional as all the plans set out to achieve, such as conceptualization of the Workspace Fitness Solution as well as the development Workspace Fitness Solution and IP protection, have been achieved.
+The brains behind Ergonomyx are exceptional as all the plans set out to achieve, such as conceptualization of the Workspace Fitness Solution as well as the development Workspace Fitness Solution and IP protection, have been achieved.

-2019 shall witness the launch and sales of these products, which will redefine the way everyday people work in their offices, thereby putting Inventu Research on the map.
+2019 shall witness the launch and sales of these products, which will redefine the way everyday people work in their offices, thereby putting Ergonomyx on the map.